 List a set of questions on a whiteboard or projector representing each of the hats.
 Here are some example questions that you can use:

 - What’s your gut reaction?
 How do you feel about this?

 - Why can’t we do this?
 What prevents us?
 What’s the downside?

 Step 2.
 Walk through each question as a team

 Reviewing each question as a team is crucial because rather than debating each other, you’re now collaborating.
 Even members of your team that are usually risk-averse, for example, can help out the team by offering ideas based on all the hats.
 Both you and your team may be surprised at the amount of participation you’ll get from team members who have the chance to focus on a different perspective!

 Step 3.
 Modify the approach

 If you find that something isn’t quite working, go ahead and change up the approach.
 You might discover, for example, that your team started with the wrong hat or question.
 Try opting for a different question.
-The key with this strategy is to keep your debate focused and deliberate, as teamwork should be.
+The key to this strategy is to keep your debate focused and deliberate, as teamwork should be.

 The Six Thinking Hats technique aims to get the most out of critical thinking discussions.
-Through organization, everyone involved in the process can be sure that the problem is being covered by multiple angles and through different points of view.
+Through organization, everyone involved in the process can be sure that the problem is being covered from multiple angles and from different points of view.
 This organized thinking approach occurs in a small period of time to reach the best possible output, and ultimately moves towards building creative solutions and innovative approaches for solving problems.

 Here’s a decision that’s easy to make: Click to watch a free demonstration of what your school can do with Gradelink!